enukeWebDev/MERN_E-Commerce/README.md

 - will improve the functionality of the add to cart feauture - complete
 - create shopping cart to show products added to cart - complete
 - work on the functionality of shopping cart - complete
-- create a sigin screen for user -
+- create a sigin screen for user - complete